Too big to fail: Economists

 More than fifty notable economists, financial experts, bankers, finance industry groups, and banks themselves have called for breaking up large banks into smaller institutions.
 (See also Divestment.)

-Some economists such as Paul Krugman hold that bank crises arise from banks being under regulated rather than their size in itself.
-Krugman wrote in January 2010 that it was more important to reduce bank risk taking (leverage) than to break them up.
+Some economists, such as Paul Krugman, hold that bank crises arise from banks being underregulated rather than from their size in itself.
+Krugman wrote in January 2010 that it was more important to reduce bank risk-taking (leverage) than to break them up.

-Economist Simon Johnson has advocated both increased regulation as well as breaking up the larger banks, not only to protect the financial system but to reduce the political power of the largest banks.
+Economist Simon Johnson has advocated both increased regulation and breaking up the larger banks, not only to protect the financial system but to reduce the political power of the largest banks.

 Government officials

-On March 6, 2013, United States Attorney General Eric Holder told the Senate Judiciary Committee that the Justice Department faces difficulty charging large banks with crimes because of the risk to the economy.
-Four days later, Federal Reserve Bank of Dallas President Richard W. Fisher wrote in advance of a speech to the Conservative Political Action Conference that large banks should be broken up into smaller banks, and both Federal Deposit Insurance and Federal Reserve discount window access should end for large banks.
+On March 6, 2013, United States attorney general Eric Holder told the Senate Judiciary Committee that the Justice Department faces difficulty charging large banks with crimes because of the risk to the economy.
+Four days later, Federal Reserve Bank of Dallas president Richard W. Fisher wrote in advance of a speech to the Conservative Political Action Conference that large banks should be broken up into smaller banks, and both Federal Deposit Insurance and Federal Reserve discount window access should end for large banks.

 Ben Bernanke, the chairman of the Federal Reserve from 2006 to 2014, said more bankers should have gone to jail.

 Central bankers

 Mervyn King, the governor of the Bank of England during 2003–2013, called for cutting "too big to fail" banks down to size, as a solution to the problem of banks having taxpayer-funded guarantees for their speculative investment banking activities.
 "If some banks are thought to be too big to fail, then, in the words of a distinguished American economist, they are too big.
 It is not sensible to allow large banks to combine high street retail banking with risky investment banking or funding strategies, and then provide an implicit state guarantee against failure."

-Former Chancellor of the Exchequer Alistair Darling disagreed: "Many people talk about how to deal with the big banks – banks so important to the financial system that they cannot be allowed to fail, but the solution is not as simple, as some have suggested, as restricting the size of the banks".
+Former chancellor of the exchequer Alistair Darling disagreed: "Many people talk about how to deal with the big banks – banks so important to the financial system that they cannot be allowed to fail, but the solution is not as simple, as some have suggested, as restricting the size of the banks".
 Additionally, Alan Greenspan said that "If they're too big to fail, they're too big", suggesting U.S. regulators to consider breaking up large financial institutions considered "too big to fail".
 He added, "I don't think merely raising the fees or capital on large institutions or taxing them is enough ... they'll absorb that, they'll work with that, and it's totally inefficient and they'll still be using the savings."